 The pelvic floor has 2 holes in it, called the urogenital hiatus and the rectal hiatus.
 The urogenital hiatus contains the urethra and the vagina in the female.
 The rectal hiatus contains the anal canal.
 The perineal body is located between the urogenital hiatus and the rectal hiatus.
 The perineum is located between the pubic symphysis and the coccyx.
 It is a diamond-shaped area that includes the anus to the vagina in females and the scrotum in males.

 The pelvic girdle and the auxiliary bones are formed from the embryonic mesenchyme.
 At the end of the fourth week of development, sclerotome cells turn polymorphous and compose loosely organized tissue, called mesenchyme, which is the embryonic connective tissue.
 Mesenchymal cells usually migrate and differentiate in various ways.
 Mesenchyme may become chondroblasts, fibroblasts, or osteoblasts (bone-forming cells).
 The bone-forming capacity of mesenchyme extends up to the parietal layer of the lateral plate mesoderm of the embryonic bone wall.
-This mesodermal layer gives rise to bones of pelvic girdle, sternum, and limbs.
+This mesodermal layer gives rise to bones of the pelvic girdle, sternum, and limbs.
 The exact origin of the pelvic muscles has not been determined, but the majority of them are abaxial in a developing embryo.
 Abaxial myotomes are ventrolateral myoblasts that answer to signals from the lateral plate ectoderm and mesoderm and are distant from the neural tube and.
-This process gives rise to a precursor population of migratory muscle and stream out into the body limbs and wall.
+This process gives rise to a precursor population of migratory muscle and streams out into the body limbs and wall.
 Skeletal muscle is usually formed by conjoining mononucleated myoblasts to compose multinucleated myotubes .

 At the pelvic inlet, the common iliac artery divides into internal and external iliac arteries.
-The internal iliac artery provides oxygenated blood to pelvic viscera including bladder, prostate in males, urethra, uterus in the female, and vagina in females.
-Branches of internal iliac artery include the superior vesical artery, obturator artery, inferior vesical artery, uterine artery, middle rectal artery, internal pudendal artery, and inferior gluteal artery.
+The internal iliac artery provides oxygenated blood to the pelvic viscera including bladder, prostate in males, urethra, uterus in the female, and vagina in females.
+Branches of the internal iliac artery include the superior vesical artery, obturator artery, inferior vesical artery, uterine artery, middle rectal artery, internal pudendal artery, and inferior gluteal artery.
 Venous drainage is achieved primarily by the internal iliac vein.
 The internal iliac vein combines superiorly with the external iliac vein to form the common iliac vein which then drains into the inferior vena cava.

 The sacral plexus from L4 through S4 supply the muscles of the pelvis.
 It includes the sciatic nerve, pudendal nerve, gluteal nerves, and nerves to the obturator internus and piriformis muscles.
 The coccygeal plexus from S4 and S5 supplies to the coccygeus and levator ani muscles.

-The muscles of the pelvis can be differentiated into two main groups: levator ani muscles and coccygeus muscle.
+The muscles of the pelvis can be differentiated into two main groups: levator ani muscles and coccygeus muscles.
 Innervated via the pudendal nerve branches and the anterior ramus of S4, the levator ani consists of the pubococcygeus, puborectalis, and iliococcygeus.
-Pubococcygeus arise from the pubic bone body and the anterior aspect of the tendinous arch.
+Pubococcygeus arises from the pubic bone body and the anterior aspect of the tendinous arch.
 The fibers circumnavigate the margin of the urogenital hiatus and flow posteromedially, attaching at the anococcygeal ligament and the coccyx.
 The puborectalis muscle is U-shaped and extends from the pubic bone body, passes the urogenital hiatus, and circles around the anal canal.
 Puborectalis-stimulated contraction bends the canal anteriorly and creates the anorectal angle at the anorectal junction.
 The iliococcygeus originates anteriorly at the ischial spines and the posterior aspect of the tendinous arch.
 They attach posteriorly to the anococcygeal ligament and the coccyx.
 The coccygeus muscle originates at the ischial spines and flows to the lateral aspect of the coccyx and sacrum, along the sacrospinous ligament.

 The pelvic joints and ligaments are relaxed during pregnancy because of hormonal action.
 This relaxation allows mobility in the pelvis joints and increases in the pelvic measurements.
 This is an advantageous physiological change during pregnancy and labor.
 At the same time, it also increases the feeling of instability, pelvic discomfort, and lower back pain during pregnancy.
 These adaptations of the pelvis facilitate the process of labor and delivery in females.
 Consequently, the pregnant body is challenged by 2 conflicting functions namely childbirth preparation and bipedal locomotion.